CtrlK

 Trigger Term Quality

-Includes strong natural keywords users would say: 'MCP', 'Model Context Protocol', 'MCP servers', 'FastMCP', 'MCP SDK', 'external APIs', 'Python', 'Node', 'TypeScript', 'tools'.
+Includes strong natural keywords users would say: 'MCP', 'Model Context Protocol', 'MCP servers', 'FastMCP', 'MCP SDK', 'external APIs', 'Python', 'Node', 'TypeScript', and 'tools'.
 These cover the main variations a user building MCP servers would naturally mention.

 3 / 3